HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 When launched with context of the organization, patient, and user, the app should display a list of open or “in-progress” QuestionnaireResponses or DocumentReferences for the user to select from, scoped to the patient that is in context.
 The DTR app should check both the EHR and the payer server for stored sessions.
 The QuestionnaireResponses on the EHR and the DocumentReferences on the payer server have reference to the order which they are linked to, which can be used to search for the correct resource.

-When launched in standalone mode, the app should provide the user the option to select which payer and patient they would like to search for open sessions against.
+When launched in standalone mode, the app should include the `launch/patient` scope to indicate that the EHR needs to provide patient context.
+The app can use the returned patient to search for relevant unfinished sessions.

 Since a patient won’t be in context, the app will need to provide a selection of patients that the user can choose from.
 But this would be from the EHR, currently.
 Another option would be to let the user select which payer they want and then select a patient from the saved DocumentReferences.